loopwerk/loopwerk.io/content/articles/2021-12-25-sveltekit-cookies-tokens.md

 }
 ```

-Then to get access to the token in the web client I use the following hook:
+Then to get access to the token in the web client I use the following hooks:

 ``` javascript
 // /hooks.js